jackarado/fvtt-r-maps/README.md

 ## Mods to synergize with

  - Advanced Drawing Tools
-    - You can add nodes and add Smoothing Factor to get nice arcs, but as soon as you move any connected token, the line will snap back to being straight.
+    - You can add nodes and add Smoothing Factor to get nice arcs.
     - Since the lines are just _lines_, you can't apply fill to them.
 So no yarn styling yet.
     - No text-that-follows-line-arc yet.